This article will guide you through using Aliases.

-You can create two different types of aliases:
+You can create three different types of aliases:

 - A Custom alias, where you choose your own address.

 - A Quick alias, where the address name is system-generated.

-There is no limit to the number of aliases you can create.
-Please note that emails sent to and from aliases will appear in your account's Inbox and Sent folders, just like emails sent to or from your main StartMail account address.
+There is no limit to the number of Custom and Quick aliases you can create.
+Only one Burner alias can be active at a time.
+Please note that emails sent to and from aliases will appear in your account's Inbox and Sent folders, just like emails sent to or from your main email address.
 Aliases do not have their own folders, although you can create a filter so incoming messages can go to a specific folder.

 Why use an alias?

 - Quick alias: Let’s say you want to purchase something online (concert tickets, for instance) that requires registration.
 You don’t want to share your personal details, but you also don’t want to deal with the hassle of managing a separate account.
 By using a quick alias, once it expires, the vendor cannot spam you.
 Your inbox stays spam-free!

 Create a Burner alias